 This is where the more channels you have, the better your chances are of getting the word out.
 Inform clients, fans, friends, family of this contest.
 Get them to forward the email to their circles.
-Put up the contest on your Facebook page, tweet about it (more than once), put it on your Google+ page.
+Put up the contest on your Facebook page.
+Pay for an ad to boost this if you want.

-If you have a store, tell everyone who walks in that you have a contest and they can win something.
-We don’t have a store so it was just a lot of online marketing.
+If you have a store, tell everyone who walks in that you have a contest, and they can win something.

-You can even tease people BEFORE the contest comes along – we put up a Facebook cover graphic which told our fans about the upcoming contest (see below).
+You can even tease people BEFORE the contest comes along – we put up a Facebook cover graphic which told our fans about the upcoming contest.

 You always need to promote the contest before it happens, when it happens and when it closes or ends.
 That’s how you keep the momentum going.
 (And you wonder how Apple sells so many units of its iPhones and such?)

 6. Give the winner a loud shout out.